 The MAC Gallery at 16 Augusta Street in the historic West End district serves as Greenville’s only public art gallery.
 The gallery is also home for the annual Greenville Open Studios exhibit in November, the One-Stop Open Studios retrospective in April-May and the Flat Out Under Pressure exhibit in June.
-Since 2010, exhibits at MAC have been sponsored by Regions Bank, and we thank Chris Riley, Regions’ South Carolina Market President and MAC Board Member, for this company’s very generous level of support.
+Exhibits at MAC are sponsored by TD Bank, and we thank Michael Cooper, TD Bank Vice President and MAC Board Member, for this company’s very generous level of support.

 Centre Stage Gallery

 In 2005, MAC collaborated with Centre Stage, one of Greenville’s premier theaters, to provide exhibition space for MAC member artists in conjunction with each theatrical production throughout the year.
 The collaboration has been instrumental in enhancing awareness of the talent and professionalism of Greenville-area visual artists as well as of the outstanding theatrical programming in the region.
-Since 2010, each of the exhibits has been sponsored by South Carolina Bank & Trust, and we greatly appreciate this corporation’s commitment to the visual arts community.
+The exhibits are sponsored by South State Bank, and we greatly appreciate this corporation’s commitment to the visual arts community.
 The partnership has resulted in displaying the works of over 100 Greenville-area artists.
 Centre Stage is also the venue for Artisphere’s annual Artists of the Upstate exhibition on display in May during one of Greenville’s premier weekends for visual and performing arts.

 The Centre Stage Gallery is located at 501 River Street, Greenville, 29601